Online Travel Agents (OTAs) are an unavoidable supplement in promoting your hotel business.

-So, if you’re one of them, this blog will work as a life-saver for you; letting you relate with the mistakes you’re typically making in your hotel distribution strategy and giving you a solution for them.
+So, if you’re one of them, this blog will work as a life-saver for you.
+It will help you relate with the mistakes you’re typically making in your hotel distribution strategy and give you a solution for them.

 So, do you plan to stop revenue loss in your hotel business?

 You need to know where to focus, and which mistakes to avoid in order to eliminate the impending losses.
 Employing a right channel manager is not enough.
 Instead, you ought to be flexible in distribution strategy too.

 Mistakes you should avoid in your hotel distribution strategy

-Distributing inventory manually
+1. Distributing inventory manually

 Over and above that, the inventory and rate on these channels are handled manually, which poses as an extremely redundant and time-consuming method.
 Apparently, these kind of hoteliers are skeptical about adopting a new technology.

 Actually, before the concept of channel managers came in, this is how hoteliers used to manage their inventory distribution.
 (I hope you’re not one of them right now too.)

-How’s it a mistake you ask?
-Well, to cut it short, let’s say a booking comes from OTA 1.
-Now because of no central control and manual inventory management, you’ll need to login to each OTA’s extranet one by one and update the inventory.
+Well, let’s say a booking comes from OTA 1.
+Now, since there’s manual inventory management, you’ll need to login to each OTA’s extranet and update the inventory one by one.

-Definitely, this update will not be instant or error-free, and there are high chances of you getting overbooked for the same room on some other OTA.
+Definitely, this update will not be instant or error-free.
+And there are high chances of you getting overbooked for the same room on some other OTA.

 Solution: Running with time and getting empowered with technology is the demand of the hour.
 Employ a hotel channel manager that will automate all your inventory distribution operations.

-Not maintaining rate parity
+2. Not maintaining rate parity

 But you see, few leading OTAs have devised the rate parity rule, which goes against your plan to keep distinct rates on each OTA.

-Not opening the future inventory
+3. Not opening the future inventory

 Have you pushed inventory for a limited time?
 For 3 months or so… if yes, few hoteliers commit the same mistake.
 This can cause a loss of future booking opportunities.

 It is estimated that any guest would like to book with you in advance because traveling to most destinations is planned well in advance.

-Not setting same room types on all hotel distribution channels
+4. Not setting same room types on all hotel distribution channels

 Well, you’re connected with multiple OTAs, right?
 Now each OTA may be bringing you a varied number of bookings or may have a different procedure to register.

 So what happens is, each channel will have a different room type listed; leading to loss of your bookings for absent room types.

 Solution: Simply start selling same room types on all your connected channels OR AT LEAST keep an eye on the room types you map on the channels.
 You never know which channel can get you how many bookings for any room type you have.
 And you definitely don’t want to lose any more bookings.

-Not keeping flexible pricing
+5. Not keeping flexible pricing

 And because of this grave mistake in your hotel distribution strategy, you’ll lose bookings at a high rate.